scripty-bot/stt-service/proto.md

 | `data`     | `i16` | The audio data.
 This must be *exactly* `data_len*2` bytes. |

 ## Finalize Streaming
-This packet is sent to signal the end of audio streaming, and will trigger a "STT Result Packet" to be sent.
+This message is sent to signal the end of audio streaming, and will trigger a "STT Result Packet" to be sent.

+### Type
+`0x02`

+### Payload
+None

+## Close Connection
+This message is sent to close the connection early, and will immediately trigger a close on the server side.

+### Type
+`0x03`

+### Payload
+None

 # Server -> Client